chapdel/nexopos/readme/javascript/classes/form-validation.md

 ## Form Validation
 The Form validation helps to make sure a form is valid before submition.
-On NexoPOS 4.x a reactive approach is used to build a form.
+On Labsdel 1.x a reactive approach is used to build a form.
 That ensures dynamic form creation (from remote server).
 The component `ns-input`, `ns-select`, `ns-radio`, `ns-datetime`, `ns-date`, `ns-textarea` are all compatible with the validation.
 Refer to each components to understand how the integration is made.

 The Form Validation class is available on "resources/js/libraries/form-validation.js".
 This class expose some methods the helps interactif with a Form Array.
 A Form Array consist of list of fields.